-Historically, conservation has been compromised to satisfy allocation pressures, with the result being depleted fisheries.
+Historically, conservation has too often been compromised to satisfy allocation pressures, with the result being depleted fisheries.
 CBF believes these two functions must be separate, and to advance this fundamental concept, we focus on conservation issues.
 For conservation to be successful, we believe it must be based on science with input from fishermen.
-CBF promotes the use of the best available scientific information as the basis for conservation decisions, but when information is incomplete, we advocate "erring on the side of the resource."
+CBF promotes the use of the best available scientific information as the basis for conservation decisions, but when information is incomplete, we advocate caution, erring on the side of the resource.

-Topping catches in the 1800s, but absent from today's top ten list, are shad and herring—anadromous species that travel up coastal tributaries to spawn in fresh water.
-The largest, American shad, had such prolific spawning runs that it was the dominant Bay fishery for nearly two hundred years.
+Shad and herring made up the largest commercial catches in the 1800s, but they are conspicuously absent from today's top ten list.
+These are anadromous species that live primarily at sea but travel up coastal tributaries to spawn in fresh water.
+The largest, American shad, had such prolific spawning runs that it was the dominant Bay fishery for nearly 200 years.
 Largely forgotten now because overfishing and dams blocking their migrations finally snuffed out these runs, American shad have been under catch moratoria for decades.

 Striped Bass (a.k.a.
 Rockfish)